joshgerdes/jekyll-uno/_posts/2021-05-08-full-end-to-end-encryption-on-an-azure-webapp-using-cloudflare.md

 When setting up an Azure Web App using default settings, it is set up using HTTP, not HTTPS, so we will set the WebApp to your custom domain, then use Cloudflare to protect traffic from your user's browsers to Cloudflare, then encrypt traffic from Cloudflare to your website.

-We will go through both setups, with the result being full end-to-end encryption and security of your Azure WebApp using Cloudflare and your custom domain.
+We will go through both setups, with the result being full end-to-end encryption of your Azure WebApp using Cloudflare and your custom domain.

 **Using Cloudflare without a backend Certificate**